venkkateshan-57/powerbi-olist-ecommerce-dashboard/README.md

 The dashboard was developed using Power BI with Power Query for data preparation, DAX for business calculations, and an optimized star schema data model.

 ---
+## Features

+- Interactive executive dashboard with key business KPIs
+- Sales performance analysis across products and regions
+- Customer behavior and review analysis
+- Logistics and delivery performance monitoring
+- Dynamic filtering using slicers
+- Multi-page dashboard with drill-down capability
+- Built using a star schema data model
+- Custom DAX measures for business calculations

 ## Dashboard Pages
 ## Dashboard Preview
+## Key Insights

+- Health Beauty generated the highest revenue among all product categories.
+- São Paulo contributed the largest share of total sales.
+- Most customers rated their purchases 5 out of 5.
+- Credit Card was the most frequently used payment method.
+- Average delivery time remained around 12–15 days throughout the year.
+- Delivery delays were concentrated in a few customer states, highlighting potential logistics bottlenecks.
 ### Executive Dashboard

 ![Executive Dashboard](images/executive-dashboard.png)